Peak Oil, New Energy, and the End of Scarcity – Making New Energy Thinkable

 There are numerous problems to making new energy a reality, including organized suppression, but the issue seems to hinge on integrity, which is earth’s scarcest and most precious commodity.
 The hope for making new energy a daily reality may entail gathering people of high integrity, from all sectors, increasing their awareness of new energy viability and possibilities.
 If enough of us just think about new energy and its implications, it might create sufficient awareness.
 Awareness can be the catalyst to action.

-In 1956, Shell Oil geologist M. King Hubbert predicted that U.S. oil production would peak in the early 1970s.
-His prediction was widely criticized and dismissed when he made it, but it was accurate: 1970 was the peak year for U.S. oil production, when it stood at nearly ten million barrels per day.
-The peak year for extraction was forty years after the peak year for oilfield discoveries, which was 1930.
+In 1956, Shell Oil geologist M. King Hubbert predicted that the USA's oil production would peak in the early 1970s.
+His prediction was widely criticized and dismissed when he made it, but it was accurate: 1970 was the peak year for the USA's oil production, when it stood at nearly ten million barrels per day.
+The peak year for extraction was 40 years after the peak year for oilfield discoveries, which was 1930.
 American oil production has steadily declined by about 40% since 1970 to less than six million barrels per day today.
 Hubbert’s methodology has been assailed on many grounds and his estimate denigrated in some corners as “lucky.”
-However, Hubbert’s professional descendants have used his methodology to estimate when global production would peak, and the answer has consistently been that it would peak in this decade.
-Global natural gas production may peak in the next decade, and it already has for the United States.
+However, Hubbert’s professional descendants have used his methodology to estimate when global production would peak, and the answer has consistently been that it would peak in this decade, and it did, in 2005-2006.
+Global natural gas production may peak soon, and all fuels used today will peak in this century, except for maybe coal and heavy oils.

 The numbers for global oil production and remaining deposits are not very controversial in the big picture.
 Competent estimates of the world’s recoverable oil deposits that existed in 1859, when the first oil well was drilled, have long been in the neighborhood of two trillion barrels.
 Humanity has consumed one trillion barrels so far, and is currently burning nearly thirty billion barrels per year.
 Oil company geologists and exploratory wells have scoured the planet.
 The peak decade for oil field discoveries was the 1950s, when nearly 500 billion barrels were discovered.
 The last giant oil field, Shaybah in Saudi Arabia (a sixteen billion barrel field), was discovered in the 1970s.
 There have been no major discoveries since 1980, and global oilfield discoveries peaked in 1964.
 Once discovered, oil fields cycle through a well-established pattern of extraction, with production peaking when about half of the recoverable oil has been removed.